isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 When food is wasted, so are all of the resources used to grow and deliver the food to our tables, as well as to dispose of it.
 This increases our carbon footprint, contributing to global warming and climate change.

+To conserve precious resources, there is a need to minimise food wastage and recycle or treat unavoidable food waste.
+This starts with avoiding food wastage and excess food production.
+Where this is not possible, excess food should be re-distributed.
+Lastly, food waste should be segregated for recycling and treatment.

 [Back to top](#top)